-MHS will Design and Implement Department Data Team protocol.
+MHS will implement Department Data Team protocol to inform Department PLC work.

 District SST Forms and SST procedures will be used.

 List the amount(s) and funding source(s) for the proposed expenditures.
 Specify the funding source(s) using one or more of the following: LCFF, Federal (if Federal identify the Title and Part, as applicable), Other State, and/or Local.